Spring Green Renovations

 - Moisture on the surface that goes through cycles of freezing and thawing can cause “crown hydration,” a process where the cells inside the crown of the plant explode, killing the plant.
 Unfortunately, this occurred during the Winter 2017, resulting in significant turf loss on several greens.
 The new design will lift the green 8 feet and shift it east, providing much better surface drainage and sunshine throughout the winter months.

 During construction, Hole 15 will play as a long Par 4 with a temporary green 30 yards short of the original green.
 Hole 2 will play as a long Par 3 with a temporary green 20 yards short of the original green.
 Mother Nature interrupted the progress on Hole #2, thus that hole will play as a Par 3 with anticipated re-opening in early June.
-We are excited to announce that Hole #15 will open for play on Friday, May 29th, and Hole #2 will open for play on Friday, June 5th.
+We are excited to announce that Hole #15 opened for play on Friday, May 29th, and Hole #2 will opened for play Friday, June 5th.